BM345/NagwaSchemas/workflow/workflow_xml_specification.md

 ```

 <br /><br />

 ## The &lt;button_text&gt; element

-The `<button_text>` element can be a direct subelement of a `<transition>` element.
+The `<button_text>` element is a direct subelement of a `<transition>` element.
+It is a required subelement.
 It defines the text that should appear on the button that activates this transition in the front-end.

 This is useful because generally the name of a transition will be something longer, such as 'Submit to Course Review', so that the transition can be easily identified when the Workflow XML is being edited (either directly or via a graphical interface).
 But generally we want to show something shorter and simpler on the actual button that the user presses to activate the transition, such as 'Submit'.